Introduction to wikis

 Email, chat, instant messaging

 These tools are designed for communication between individuals or a small group of people.
 As time passes, it can become difficult to find past conversations.
-By collecting the conclusions of your conversations on a Wiki page, you can make the information easier to find in the future.
+By collecting the conclusions of your conversations on a wiki page, you can make the information easier to find in the future.

 File sharing